 Let your dentist know if you change, taper or stop your immunosuppressants.
 You will still need special dental observations for several months after stopping immunosuppressants.

-Treatments which involve needles or skin removal are a potential source of infection for anybody, but these treatments pose a higher risk to you when you are immunosuppressed.
-Always tell your therapist that you take immunosuppressants, or if you are tapering or have recently stopped them.
+Other treatments which involve needles or skin removal are a potential source of infection for anybody, but the treatments listed below pose a higher risk to you when you are immunosuppressed.
+Always tell your therapist that you take immunosuppressants, and also if you are tapering or have recently stopped them.

 In the UK, treatments such as: